hertssayf/ledgeboundgame-assignment-2/README.md

 ## Overall Design and Development Strategy

 The overall design strategy for LedgeBound is to create a platform game focused prototype that is stable, visually clear to navigate and easy to test.
-The project has been designed around the principle of starting with **building a stable core game**, then adding low and medium priority scrum features, this development stratergy supports better project management and makes it easier to compare the implemented game to the original design specification.
+The project has been designed around the principle of starting with **building a stable core game**, then adding low and medium priority scrum features, this development strategy improves project management and allows the implemented game to be compared clearly with the original design specification.

 The game follows an Agile-inspired strategy where high-priority mechanics are implemented first, tested, reviewed and refined before lower-priority ideas are explored.
 This is a crucial stratergy as it helps keep the project realistic to develop for an individual, while still supporting ambitious ideas in a controlled way increasing the project scope.